-WEST VIRGINIA CHILDREN'S HEALTH INSURANCE PROGRAM For the Year Ended June 30, 2018
+WEST VIRGINIA CHILDREN'S HEALTH INSURANCE PROGRAM For the Year Ended June 30, 2019

-Management of the West Virginia Children's Health Insurance Program (WVCHIP) provides this Management Discussion and Analysis for readers of WVCHIP's financial statements.
-This narrative overview of the financial statements of WVCHIP is for the year ended June 30, 2018.
+The West Virginia Children's Health Insurance Program (WVCHIP) provides this Management Discussion and Analysis (MD&A) for readers of WVCHIP's financial statements.
+This narrative overview of the financial statements of West Virginia Children's Health Insurance Program (WVCHIP) is for the year ended June 30, 2019.
 We encourage readers to consider this information in conjunction with the additional information that is furnished in the footnotes which are found following the financial statements.
 Please note that these financial statements are unaudited and for management purposes only.